-The condition is more common in middle aged women.
+The condition is more common in middle-aged women.
 Antibodies to cyclic citrullinated peptide are usually positive in rheumatoid arthritis.
-The positivity of these antibodies along with the presence of the rheumatoid factor is suggestive of an autoimmune pathogenesis.
+The positivity of these antibodies, along with the presence of the rheumatoid factor, is suggestive of autoimmune pathogenesis.

 The involved joints are usually proximal.
-The most commonly involved joints in the hands are the metacarpophalangeal, proximal interphalangeal, midcarpal and radiocarpal joints.
-The involvement is usually bilateral and symmetric.
+The most commonly involved joints in the hands are the metacarpophalangeal, proximal interphalangeal, midcarpal, and radiocarpal joints.
+Involvement is usually bilateral and symmetric (see image).

 Involvement of the large joints is also possible.
-The knees, hips and sacroiliac joints can present with radiographic features suggestive of inflammatory changes.
+The knees, hips, and sacroiliac joints can present with radiographic features suggestive of inflammatory changes.
 Involvement of the C1-C2 vertebrae is also seen in rheumatoid arthritis.
-Erosion of the odontoid process and the widening of the atlantodens interval are common findings suggestive of cervical spinal involvement in rheumatoid arthritis.
+Erosion of the odontoid process and widening of the atlantodens interval are common findings suggestive of cervical spinal involvement in rheumatoid arthritis.

 Degenerative Joint Disease

 When a single joint is involved, the condition is very severe, or the patient is too young to develop osteoarthritis, the possibility of atypical osteoarthritis should be ruled out.

 Psoriasis is an autoimmune condition that results from the interplay between unknown

 The main difference between psoriatic arthritis and rheumatoid arthritis is the pattern of joint involvement, where it is distal in the former.
-Bone proliferation is only seen in seronegative spondyloarthropathies, including psoriatic arthritis but not in rheumatoid arthritis.
+Bone proliferation is only seen in seronegative spondyloarthropathies, including psoriatic arthritis, but not in rheumatoid arthritis.

-Involvement of the spine, sacroiliac joints, knees, elbows and ankles is also seen in psoriatic arthritis.
+Involvement of the spine, sacroiliac joints, knees, elbows, and ankles is also seen in psoriatic arthritis.
 Vertebral body squaring is not seen in psoriatic arthritis.

 The radiographic picture of reactive arthritis is very similar to psoriatic arthritis.
-Bone erosions, bone proliferation, periostitis and enthesitis are all seen in reactive arthritis.
+Bone erosions, bone proliferation, periostitis, and enthesitis are all seen in reactive arthritis.
 The involvement of the lower limbs is more common than the upper limbs.

 The formation of subchondral cysts and osteophytes within the head of the humerus is also seen in some patients with ankylosing spondylitis.